surmon-china/vue-touch-ripple/README.md

 const VueTouchRipple = require('vue-touch-ripple')

-// global mount
+// mount with global
 Vue.use(VueTouchRipple)

-// mount with
+// or mount with compoment
 import Vue from 'vue'
 import { touchRipple } from 'vue-touch-ripple'